Science Education Graduate Certificates

 - 12 Credits

-Credits earned through the NTEN program may apply toward a Master of Science in Science Education (MSSE) degree
+Credits earned toward the graduate certificates can be applied toward a Master of Science in Science Education (MSSE) degree

 - $283 per credit - MT Resident